RamziAgou/BDAProject/README.md

 > We let our authentification here for you M.LEONARD but we tend to delete it after your correction

-- Now you can already see your streaming flow with the following command (still on the kafka installation folder):
+- Now you can already see your streaming flow with the following command (still on the kafka installation folder).
+You should see tweets displaying on your console now:

 > python twitter_streaming.py